NVIDIA/workbench-example-agentic-rag/README.md

    * Select from a drop down of endpoints or use a self-hosted endpoint.
    * Modify the prompt.
 3. You submit your query.
-4. An LLM evaluates your query for relevance to the index and then routes it to the DB or to search by [Tavily](https://tavily.com/).
+4. An LLM evaluates its relevance to the index and then routes it to the DB or to search by [Tavily](https://tavily.com/).
 5. Answers are checked for hallucination and relevance.
 "Failing"" answers are run through the  process again.

 The diagram **below** shows this agentic flow.